jbranchmaster/upgraded-engine/recipies/chutney_pacchadi_and_podi/01_red_chilli_chutney.md

 # Preparation
 - Remove the chilli stalk and add it to mixer
 - Add `1` to `1.25` spoons of salt to mixer
-- Blend above in mixer to a coarse mix
+- Blend above in mixer to a coarse mix.
+Only after grinding `red chillies` proceed with onions.
 - Cut onions into small pieces and add them to above coarse mix
 - Grind everything until it becomes a fine paster - red chilli seeds and onions are not to be seen